The Downplay of a Key Condition

 - Values-Based Action: Ask, “What kind of partner do I want to be?”
 Acting controllingly pushes the partner away (self-fulfilling prophecy).
 Acting securely (even while feeling insecure) builds trust.

-Victimhood Dynamics and the “Fixer–Victim” Loop
+Victimhood Dynamics and the Fixer-Victim Loop

 The Karpman Drama Triangle

-A dynamic where participants switch between three roles:
+Stephen Karpman’s model identifies a dynamic where participants switch between three roles:

 - The Victim: “Poor me.”
 Feels powerless, refuses responsibility, seeks a rescuer.

-- Secondary Gain: Care without accountability.
+- Secondary gain: care without accountability.

 - The Rescuer (Fixer): “Let me help you.”
 Intervenes to solve the victim’s pain.

-- Secondary Gain: Moral superiority, avoidance of one’s own issues, feeling needed.
+- Secondary gain: moral superiority, avoidance of one’s own issues, feeling needed.

 - The Persecutor: “It’s all your fault.”
 Blames the victim or rescuer when things go wrong.